 One of the most common causes of dry, chapped skin is weather.
 Winter months are far less humid, offering almost no moisture.
 In fact, the cold, dry atmosphere causes your skin to lose moisture far more rapidly, and struggle to hold on to any existing moisture.
 If your climate is also windy, you may suffer from chapped lips.

 Offices with air conditioning and heating are a breeding ground for dry skin!
 If your skin type is already dry, those moisture-sucking offices are bad news.

 The quality of your skin is often a reflection of your lifestyle.
 For example, smoking, lack of sleep, excessive drinking, and a poor diet can lead to dry skin, breakouts, and a dull appearance.
 If your skin type is normal or even oily, you can still experience dry patches if your skin isn’t receiving enough nourishment from the inside.
 Your skin requires plenty of water, vitamins, fatty acids, and sleep in order to remain plump and hydrated.

 Can I make homemade products for dry skin?

 Absolutely, yes.
-Your skin doesn’t need all the fragrance and additives hanging out in many products on the shelves.
 You can make high-quality and effective products to hydrate and moisturize dry skin on your face and body.
 For example, you can make:

 - A hydrating lip balm to act as a barrier from cold and wind